 Students must submit the dissertation electronically.
 Students should refer to the Graduate School Editorial Office for more information regarding their dissertation submission.
-The guidelines are also online at: (http://gradschool.rgp.ufl.edu/editorial/introduction.html)
+The guidelines are also online (http://gradschool.rgp.ufl.edu/editorial/introduction.html).

-Electronic submission requires a signed ETD Submission Approval Form, Final Exam Form, and one plain paper copy to the Student Services Office.
+Electronic submission requires a signed ETD Submission Approval Form, Final Exam Form, and one electronic copy to the Student Services Office.

-The Student Services Office should be informed of the examination as soon as it is scheduled in order to process the Final Exam Report form and send out notices.
+The Student Services Office should be informed of the examination one week prior to the defense date in order to process the Final Exam Report form and send out notices.